src-d/blog/content/post/id2vec.md

 The biggest co-occurrence value is between "app" and "config" - 6 contexts.

 The described scheme can be distributed and run on top of Spark or any other solution.
-Our Data Retrieval engineer, Alex has a working proof of concept [swivel-spark-prep](https://github.com/src-d/swivel-spark-prep).
+Our Applications team lead (formerly in Data Retrieval engineer)
+Alex has a working proof of concept [swivel-spark-prep](https://github.com/src-d/swivel-spark-prep).
 Thus our identifier embedding approach is the explicit factorization.
 We apply Swivel subsequently, it takes less than 6 hours to train using 4 NVIDIA 1080Ti grade GPUs on a 1 million x 1 million matrix produced from ⪆100k most starred repositories on GitHub.